2017 Cultural STAR Capital Project Guidelines

 - Applicant Information

 "Application Questions" tab

 - Embed a short YouTube video of your project if you'd like

 - Type of Cultural STAR application (i.e. Special Projects, Organizational Development, Capital)

 - Brief project summary

 - Details about organization type, operating budget, employees, patrons, past city financial support

-- Details about your project, including location, schedule, and project narrative
+- Details about your project, including location, schedule, and anticipated audience description.

 "Project Budget" tab